XRPLF/xrpl-dev-portal/websocket_api.md

 ### path_find create ###

 The `create` subcommand of `path_find` creates an ongoing request to find possible paths along which a payment transaction could be made from one specified account such that another account receives a desired amount of some currency.
-The initial response contains all<span class='draft-comment'>?</span> possible paths between the two addresses that would result in the desired amount being received.
-After that, the server sends additional messages, with `"type": "path_find"`, with updates to the potential paths. <span class='draft-comment'>(How often?
-Is this only in response to changes?
-It seems like the updates get sent every second or so regardless of whether anything is different.)</span>
+The initial response contains a suggested path between the two addresses that would result in the desired amount being received.
+After that, the server sends additional messages, with `"type": "path_find"`, with updates to the potential paths.
+The frequency of updates is left to the discretion of the server, but it usually means once every few seconds when there is a new ledger version.

-If another pathfinding request is already open on the same connection, <span class='draft-comment'>it is automatically closed(?) and replaced with the new request.</span>
+A client can only have one pathfinding request open at a time.
+If another pathfinding request is already open on the same connection, the old request is automatically closed and replaced with the new request.

 #### Request Format ####
 An example of the request format: